elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses reserved keywords to create statements.
+Bee uses 21 reserved keywords to create statements.
 You can not use these keywords as identifiers in your program.

 ```
-2: if, as, do
+2: if
-3: asm, cpp, bee, def, get, say, put, new, let
+3: asm, cpp, bee, def, new, let, put, say, get
-4: read, when, else, redo, done, exit, fail, pass, loop, stop, over;
+4: read, when, else, exit, fail, pass, loop, stop, over;
-5: write, cycle, while
+5: write, cycle
 ```

 ### Definition statements